Firefox Private Network: Mozilla has restarted a Firefox trial that had previously stopped in January on 2019.

 Key Features of Firefox Private Network

-Protection when you are in public places s WiFi.
-If you're waiting at the airport or in a coffee shop, your internet connection will be protected when you use the Firefox browser thanks to a secure web tunnel.
-All your sensitive information like the web addresses you visit, personal and financial information will be protected.
+Protection when in public WiFi access points.
+If you wait at the airport or at a café, your internet connection will be protected when using the Firefox browser thanks to a secure web tunnel.
+All your sensitive information such as the web addresses you visit, personal and financial information will be protected.

 Internet Protocol (IP) addresses will be hidden, making it harder to find.

 Your IP address is like a home address for your computer.
-One of the reasons you might want to keep it hidden is to prevent ad networks from tracking your browsing.
-Firefox Private Network will hide your IP address providing protection from third-party trackers across the web.
+One of the reasons you might want to keep it a secret is to prevent ad networks from tracking your browsing history.
+Firefox Private Network will hide your IP address by providing protection from third-party trackers across the web.

 Activate the service at any time.
 Clicking on the browser extension can turn the service on or off if you don't need it.